- Mags Tingey

 - Research Interests

-- Local energy governance and organisation (LEGO), Energy & Infrastructure, District Energy, energy policy and politics, city communities, local government
+- Local energy governance and organisation (LEGO), District Energy, energy policy and politics, local government, energy and society, cities

 Current Research Projects

 Local Engagement in UK Energy Systems project is co-funded by the Energy Technologies Institute and part of the UK Energy Research Centre Phase 3.
 The research examines the current and future contribution of local authorities to a low carbon, affordable and secure UK energy system.
 I have lead responsibility for data collection and analysis including development of a database which holds information on energy and carbon plans and investments in energy initiatives for all UK local authorities (building on a pilot study), and completing case studies with 40 UK local authorities.
 Case studies examine their engagement with sustainable energy through development of a single energy project and through exploring factors relevant to their broader approach to energy and carbon management.

 Our 2017 Highlights Report is available here.